terraform-ibm-modules/terraform-ibm-enterprise-app-java/README.md

 - **Deploy and Run your application** use case: you can provide your existing prebuilt enterprise archive (EAR) or web archive (WAR) file in a Maven artifact repository, the service will allow to deploy and to run it.
 - **Build, deploy and run your application** use case: you can provide your application source code through its GitHub repository URL, the service will allow to build, deploy and then run it.

-For more details about these two use-cases refer to the Enterprise Application Service product documentation section available [here](https://www.ibm.com/docs/en/ease?topic=overview#ovr-main__title__3)

-For the input parameters of the two use cases refer to the sections below.
+For more details about the two different use-cases and the input parameters to use please refer to the sections below.

 ### Mandatory input parameters for both the use cases

+Both the use-cases supported by this module need you to specify the following parameters as mandatory inputs.

 1. The IBM Cloud API Key (https://cloud.ibm.com/iam/apikeys) for the account where to deploy the Enterprise Application Service instance
 1. Resource Group ID (https://cloud.ibm.com/account/resource-groups) containing the Enterprise Application Service instance